-Indeed, as your own window sill may evidence, plants — both alive and otherwise — have experienced a surge in popularity, especially among millennials.
-An oft-cited 2016 survey from the National Gardening Association notes that of the six million Americans who took up gardening that year (apparently, occasionally remembering to water a succulent counts as gardening!) five million were between the ages of 18 and 34.
+Indeed, as your own window sill may evidence, plants — both alive and otherwise — have experienced a surge in popularity, especially among young people.
 Generational identity notwithstanding, houseplants can be finicky, time-consuming, and expensive.
 Thankfully, where there’s a trend, there’s somebody figuring out a way to get the look for less.
 Enter: the return of the artificial houseplant.

 Instead of cheap, plastic-y, and weirdly perfect (the dead giveaway of most non-living vegetation), today’s faux plants are crafted with the express purpose of looking realistic.
-They’re perfectly imperfect, if you will.
-The enterprising crew behind Slightly Browning Fake Plants, a viral Kickstarter turned legit artificial plant source, have taken this concept to its logical conclusion.
+They’re perfectly imperfect if you will.

-Just as fashion folk are determined to make dad sneakers and mom jeans relevant again, there’s a tendency to mine the past for things that might have been unfairly dismissed.
-It’s the same thing that happened to shag carpeting: Once considered a gauche relic of the ‘70s, it’s now a staple of college dorms, first apartments, and beyond.
-You probably even have one of those furry pillows on your couch.
+Just as fashion folk are determined to make chunky dad sneakers and mom jeans relevant again, there’s a tendency to mine the past for things that might have been unfairly dismissed.
+It’s the same thing that happened to shag carpeting: Once considered a gauche relic of the ‘70s, rugs of all descriptions are everywhere.

-Indeed, judging by their presence not just at commercial design arbiters like CB2, IKEA, Target, and West Elm but also at plant stores like Terrain, it would appear fake house plants aren’t going anywhere.
+Indeed, judging by their presence not just at commercial design arbiters like IKEA, Target, and Adairs but also at plant stores like Bunnings, it would appear fake houseplants aren’t going anywhere.
 And that’s fine, especially if you’re mixing them with real plants, as Remtema often suggests to clients who want large arrangements (“one fake plant is easy to pass but a grouping of seven would not be convincing,” she says).
 Just please, remember to dust those oh-so-convincing leaves off every now and then.